 Colonel Sanders, the founder of Kentucky Fried Chicken (KFC) was told no one would want his chicken by 1099 different restaurant owners before he received his first yes.

 Steven Spielberg was rejected from film school 3 times.

 The Beatles were dropped by their record label.

 I can do this for days.
 Why?
-Because if you tell me someone that is having massive success there will be rejection in their story.
+Because if you show me someone that is having massive success, there will be rejection in their story.
 It’s an ESSENTIAL ingredient.
 Write it down.
 You cannot have massive success without rejection.